NDAK15006U Advanced Computer Systems (ACS)

 - Discuss design alternatives for a modular computer system, identifying desired system properties as well as describing mechanisms for improving performance while arguing for their correctness.

-- Analyze protocols for concurrency control and recovery, as well as for distribution and replication.
+- Analyse protocols for concurrency control and recovery, as well as for distribution and replication.

-- Apply principles of large-scale data processing to analyze concrete information-processing problems.
+- Apply the principles of large-scale data processing to analyse concrete information-processing problems.

 See Absalon when the course is set up.

-Working knowledge of Java, including concurrency and communication mechanisms.
+- Working knowledge of a standard programming language (Java, C#, etc), including concurrency and communication mechanisms.

 - 7,5 ECTS